|Theodore David "Ted" Schrader|

 Edward "Ed" Schrader was born in 1915 in Grand Rapids, Michigan, and he too grew up on Pine Street, leaving the Schrader household upon his marriage in 1940.
 Again, his ability to stay married to one woman and to remain in Niles his entire life differs from the patterns set forth for generations before him.
 He died in 1996 in Niles.
 He fathered one son and three daughters between 1942 and 1951, although one daughter had since passed away.
 I was buoyed by the fact that his son and a grandson had family trees posted on Ancestry.com, so I anticipated an easy sell on this line of genealogical connectedness.
 I contacted the son via Ancestry's proprietary mail system, and he would be my source for "Ed DNA."

 Joseph Russell "Joe" Schrader was the last of the brothers for my consideration, and ideally the best candidate of the three.
 Born in 1920 in Dowagiac, Michigan, he did a little more wandering than his older two brothers.
 Having joined the Army on 1 June 1942 from Kalamazoo, he was sent to the air corps training base in Spokane, Washington, where he met and married his first wife, Doris Arlene Walker, later that year.
 Upon his return to Michigan with his new bride, he chose Battle Creek as his home rather than his old home town, and it was here that he and his wife divorced in 1945, having had no children together.
 He moved back to the area, and like his brother Ted, spent forty years working for Tyler Refrigeration in Niles.
 He remarried in 1950, and spent the remainder of his life in Dowagiac, Michigan, where he died in 2009.
 He and his second wife had one son and three daughters between 1952 and 1961.
 The three daughters were all living in California, but the son was still living in Dowagiac, and he had an identifiable Facebook account.
 I favored proximity in finding a relative to test so that I could collect the saliva sample in person and keep control of the test kit.
-I did not have to gamble on a test kit being lost in transit or with a participant reconsidering and throwing the test away.
+I did not want to gamble on a test kit being lost in transit or deal with a participant reconsidering and throwing the test (and a hundred bucks) away.
 The additional bonus of having the son living nearby was that I could also utilize his DNA to perform a Y-DNA analysis, which would be the presumed paternal lineage of my mother if Joe Schrader was confirmed to be her father.
 This man in Dowagiac would be my source for "Joe DNA".

 Of course, I favored Joe Schrader as my missing grandfather, as he was unmarried between 1945 and 1950.
 With my mother's conception in the spring of 1946, this gave him the opportunity to be "available" to do so.
 And although I am not naive enough to think marriage precludes the insemination of someone other than your wife, common societal norms favored Joe as the primary target of my search.
 I was also wise enough to realize that it was unlikely that all three families would embrace the situation warmly and come running to give me a DNA sample.
 But even if I could get one to participate, the numbers would be closer and closer to ruling out one brother and implicating another.